Abdullah-Malik/spotified/Readme.md

 # Spotified

-Spotified is a strongly typed Spotify Web API SDK for both browser and Node.js environments.
-It provides an easy-to-use interface for interacting with the Spotify API, supporting all authorization flows and API endpoints.
+Spotified is a strongly typed Spotify Web API SDK designed for both the Browser and Node environments.
+It offers a user-friendly interface for interacting with the Spotify API, supporting all authorization flows and API endpoints.

+Spotified requires Node.js 18.0.0 or higher and a modern browser as it uses `fetch` for making HTTP requests in the Browser and Node.
+The SDK includes both ESM and CommonJS builds, ensuring that it can be used in the Browser and Node.

 ## Table of Contents